keptn/lifecycle-toolkit/docs/content/en/docs/install/install.md

 that defines configurations specific to that component.

-All configuration changes for all components are made to the `keptn/values.yaml` file.
+All configuration changes for all components can be made in one `values.yaml` file.
 This is discussed more in
 [Modify Helm configuration options](#modify-helm-configuration-options) below.